ashuwhy/as.lang/docs/explainer.md

 ### 1. Parser (`src/core/parser/mod.rs`)

-The parser is responsible for converting source code into an Abstract Syntax Tree (AST).
+The parser implementation follows a recursive descent approach, which I chose for its clarity and maintainability.
+Here's a detailed breakdown:

 ```rust
 pub enum Expression {